galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 On Mac or Unix:

 1. Find out the architecture of your machine by typing the command `uname -m` into your terminal.
-2. Download the appropriate binary for your machine architecture and re-name it to `galasactl`.
+2. Download the appropriate binary of the [Galasa CLI tool](https://github.com/galasa-dev/cli/releases) for your machine architecture from the _cli_ repository in GitHub and re-name it to `galasactl`.
 3. Add `galasactl` to your PATH to enable the tool to be called from the command line without having to specify the path to the directory in which it is stored.
 For example, ```export PATH=${PATH}:/my/folder/containing/galasactl```.
 4. Set execute permission on the binary by running the `chmod +x galasactl` command in the directory containing `galasactl`.
 5. Set permission to open the CLI tool by running the `spctl --add galasactl` command in the directory containing `galasactl`.
 You are prompted by a security panel asking you to log in to show that you are issuing the command.